SainaAntonova/GameExplorer/README.md

 ## Key Features

-- Text-Based Recommendations: Users can input text queries, and the bot will search for and recommend games based on the input text using natural language processing models.
+- Text-Based Recommendations: Users can choose filters, and the bot will search for and recommend games based on the input text using natural language processing models.
 - Random Game: The bot can suggest a random game or DLC from Steam.
 - Game Rating: Users can rate the recommended games, which helps improve recommendations and track their preferences.
+- Upcoming Games: Users can get new released games from Steam.
+- Favorites: Users can add favorite games to their list and get it

 ## Main Commands